yyliziqiu/smpp/readme.md

 		EnquireLink: 60 * time.Second,
 		// redial interval, session will auto redial when the tcp connection is broke if the AttemptDial > 0
 		AttemptDial: 5 * time.Second,
-		// the interval duration that clear the timeout request in the window
-		// WindowClear: 10 * time.Second,
 		// when the window size is large or request timeout is small, set the WindowType = 1
 		// WindowType: 1,
 		// the window size